 What we like: Great bang for your buck and incredible selection.

-What we don’t: Long cook time; other brands have more interesting and/or healthy menus.
+What we don’t: Long cook time; other brands have more interesting and/or healthier menus.

 Choosing a top pick is never easy, especially when it comes to something as subjective as food.
 Everyone has their own taste and dietary preferences, caloric needs, and budget, and we’re not here to tell you what to like.
 What’s more, in 2024, there’s no shortage of incredible mom-and-pop companies serving up delicious and nutritious backcountry meals (don’t worry, we’ll get to these below).
 All that said, we’ve reserved our best overall pick for a reliable standby that offers a large and diverse menu—including many gluten-free, vegan, and organic options—and great bang for the buck: Backpacker’s Pantry.
-Their Pad Thai, which comes complete with a small package of peanut butter and handful of separately packaged peanuts, is one of our all-time favorites.
+Their Pad Thai, which comes complete with a small package of peanut butter and a handful of separately packaged peanuts, is one of our all-time favorites.
+We also enjoyed some of their latest meals, including Drunken Noodles and Pesto Pasta with Chicken, during a recent spring ski tour on Mount Rainier.

 If you visit the food aisle of just about any outdoor store, you’ll see Backpacker’s Pantry, Mountain House, and AlpineAire compete for the title of most ubiquitous backcountry meal.
-All three are reasonably priced and come in flat, packable pouches, large serving sizes, and a plethora of special diet options.
-But we think Backpacker’s Pantry meals taste better than the competition, and at 58.8 calories per dollar on average, they offer excellent bang for your buck, too (Mountain House and AlpineAire meals average 52.7 and 48.5 cal/$, respectively).
+All three are reasonably priced and come in flat, packable pouches; offer large serving sizes; and have a plethora of special diet options available.
+But we think Backpacker’s Pantry meals taste better than the competition, and at 54.9 calories per dollar on average, they offer excellent bang for your buck, too (Mountain House and AlpineAire meals average 52.5 and 48.6 cal/$, respectively).
 For value alongside great flavors and recognizable ingredients, Backpacker's Pantry puts it all together better than most.
 And if you're willing to spend up for gourmet, organic, or all-natural menus, check out options like Heather's Choice and Good To-Go below.

 See Backpacker's Pantry Meals